 It’s a lot harder to find a full-proof rookie prospect at the end of the second round.
 Due to the insane amount of talent at the top of this draft, AJ Dillon feels to me like the type of dart throw you should be willing to make due to his upside.
 Dillon has dominated the ground game at Boston College, posting over 1,000 yards in all three years there, including going over 1,500 yards at just 19 years old.
 There’s no doubt what kind of runner he is, a 100% bruiser back that at 250 lbs is going to make NFL players pay for trying to tackle him.
 His biggest wildcard is going to be his draft spot.
 Dillon might move up my board come summertime, especially if he can secure the analytically-coveted first-three-rounds draft capital.
 On the flip side, if NFL teams decide he’s nothing more than a fullback, this could be a busted pick entirely.
 Time will tell, but I’ll take my chances compared to some of the talent left on the board at this point.

 AJ Dillon concludes our second round of this rookie mock draft.
-Tune into our next release to see who we take in the third round!
+You can find the third round here!